zero804/gitter/docs/faq.md

  - Link to the new room on Gitter

-## What is Gitter Next?
+## What is Gitter Next/staging?

-Gitter Next is where we put our up-coming release branch up for preview.
+Gitter Next/staging is where we put our up-coming release branch up for preview.
 Most of the time it's small changes or even under-the-hood changes you don't see.
 Sometimes we put pretty large changes up there too and love to hear your feedback.
 Sometimes it blows up, but not very often.

-You can enable Gitter next in a variety of ways.
+You can enable Gitter next in a variety of ways:

 #### Desktop Browser